Behavior Assessment Team

 - Victim Advocate

-- At the beginning of each semester, the Vice President for Enrollment Mgmt & Student Affairs will send a notice to faculty and staff through appropriate communication channels, stating that the committee is available for consultation when anyone is concerned about potentially harmful, threatening, or disruptive behavior of a student or students.
+- At the beginning of each semester, the Vice President for Student Affairs will send a notice to faculty and staff through appropriate communication channels, stating that the committee is available for consultation when anyone is concerned about potentially harmful, threatening, or disruptive behavior of a student or students.

 - In time-sensitive or high-risk situations, a special committee meeting may be called by any member of the committee.